|About the Remedial Measures Program||

 You should register for Back on Track as soon as possible after you receive your suspension notice.
 It can take 11 months to complete the program.

-Please note: If you do not complete all components of the Back on Track program within your suspension period, your license will be further suspended.
+Please note: If you do not complete all components of the Back on Track program within your suspension period, your licence will be further suspended.

 |Back on Track: Program Requirements||